 You brew it the same way as coffee, so if the ritual is part of it for you, this one will satisfy you on that level as well.

-Made from just one ingredient — organic roasted figs — this drink is full-bodied and rich and completely caffeine-free.
-It has a pronounced fig flavor, so you definitely should only try it if you enjoy figs.
+Made from just one ingredient — organic roasted figs — this drink is full-bodied, rich and completely caffeine-free.
+It has a pronounced fig flavor, so give it a try if you enjoy figs.

 You can steep it in a cup and then strain, or make it in a French press.